awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 |  Start upgrading RDS for PostgreSQL 9\.6 DB instances to PostgreSQL 12 or higher as soon as possible\.
 Although you can continue to restore PostgreSQL 9\.6 snapshots and create read replicas with version 9\.6, be aware of the other critical dates in this deprecation schedule and their impact\.   |  Now – March 31, 2022  |
 |  After this date, you can't create new Amazon RDS instances with PostgreSQL major version 9\.6 from either the AWS Management Console or the AWS CLI\.   |  March 31, 2022  |
 |  Amazon RDS automatically upgrades PostgreSQL 9\.6 instances to version 12\.
 If you restore a PostgreSQL 9\.6 database snapshot, Amazon RDS automatically upgrades the restored database to PostgreSQL 12\.   |  April 26, 2022  |

-For more information about RDS for PostgreSQL 9\.6 deprecation, see [ Announcement: Extending end\-of\-life process for Amazon RDS for PostgreSQL 9\.6](http://forums.aws.amazon.com/ann.jspa?annID=9092)\.

 ## Deprecated versions for Amazon RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.DeprecatedVersions"></a>